 For the report, Intralinks and the M&A Research Centre at the University of London’s Cass Business School analyzed almost 6,000 worldwide M&A deals involving public targets that were announced during 2009-2016.
 Using a statistical methodology that identifies significant pre-announcement trading in the shares of a target company in the six weeks before the deal is announced, we found 462 deals that leaked prior to their public announcement – an average rate of 7.7 percent.

 We found that leaked deals are associated with significantly higher target takeover premiums than non-leaked deals.
 From 2009-2016, the median takeover premium for leaked deals was 47 percent vs. 27 percent for non-leaked deals, a difference of 20 percentage points.
-To quantify this, the difference in the median target takeover premium for leaked deals compared to non-leaked deals during 2009-2016 was US$21 million, i.e., an average of an extra US$21 million accrued to the shareholders of the targets in deals that leaked.
+To quantify this, the difference in the median target takeover premium for leaked deals compared to non-leaked deals in 2016 was US$21 million, i.e., an average of an extra US$21 million accrued to the shareholders of the targets in deals that leaked.

 Leaked deals are also associated with a higher rate of rival bids for the target than non-leaked deals: from 2009-2016, 6.5 percent of leaked deals attracted one or more rival bids for the target compared to 5.8 percent of non-leaked deals.